Sir John Gordon 5th Bart.

 Biography

 Sir John Gordon 5th bart of Earlston, son of James Gordon of Jamaica and Christiana Scarlett, awarded the compensation for enslaved people on Carlton in St James Jamaica as owner and as executor of his sister.
-Through his wife Juliana James nee Gallimore he was also joint-owner of Greenfield estate in Trelawney.
+Through his wife Juliana James nee Gallimore he was also joint-owner of Greenfield estate in Trelawny.

 1. Inherited title Earlston from his uncle Sir John Gordon 4th bart., and title of Carleton on death in 1816 of John Gordon 8th of Carleton.